StaticPH/Userscripts/README.md

 <a name="GNPT"></a>
 ### GitHub Notification Page Tweaks

-Why does GitHub's beta notifications inbox use a "More" dropdown when there's more than enough space for the 2 elements within?
+Why does GitHub's beta notifications inbox use a "More" dropdown when there's more than enough space for the 2 elements within?<br>
 I don't know, and I dislike having to open a dropdown just to mark something as "read", so I did something about it.

 [[Install]][raw-GNPT]